Ever wondered what happened to the white dog poop? You know, the one that used to be all over the grass? Well, you’re not alone!

 It’s also worth noting that there are other risks involved with feeding dogs too much calcium in their diet.
 In rare cases, dogs can develop hypercalcemia if they consume more than 3-4% of their total daily calories from calcium (the equivalent of one large egg).

-This condition is typically associated with bone cancer or kidney stones in humans-so even if your dog isn’t eating large amounts of bone fragments every day, you should still monitor their calcium intake just to be safe.
+This condition is typically associated with bone cancer or kidney stones in humans even if your dog isn’t eating large amounts of bone fragments every day, you should still monitor their calcium intake just to be safe.

 With all that said, there are plenty of benefits to feeding dogs a diet rich in calcium.
-As we mentioned earlier, many pet owners add chicken and fish bones into their pets’ food because they believe it will help keep them healthy.
+As we mentioned earlier, many pet owners add chicken and fish bones to their pets’ food because they believe it will help keep them healthy.

 And while it’s true that dogs need certain minerals like magnesium and phosphorus to maintain strong bones and muscles, they also need vitamin D (which helps them absorb these nutrients).
 In fact, some veterinarians suggest that dogs may require more vitamin D than humans do!